Knee Cartilage Injuries & Management

 - Locking: Sometimes the cartilage breaks from the bony end and comes to lie freely in the joint known as a ‘loose body’.
 This loose body might cause episodes of locking of knee.
 The patient might not be able to extend (straighten) or bend their leg from a particular position.

-These all symptoms slowly deteriorate over time causing a significant morbidity in day to day activities.
+These are all symptoms that slowly deteriorate over time, causing a significant morbidity in day to day activities.
 Young athletes may find themselves off field and may affect their career.
 Over time the condition may lead to degenerative changes secondary to the cartilage injury and altering of the normal biomechanics of the joint.

 - Trauma/Injuries: The condition is particularly common among athletes and active adults engaging in sports.
 Here the injury is usually a result of the direct impact on the articular cartilage which may be small or large in size with a varying amount of depth of lesion.
 Lesions reaching the bone lying directly under the cartilage (called subchondral bone) are a result of significant trauma.